free5gc/free5gc/.github/ISSUE_TEMPLATE/docs-issue.md

 <!--
 If you don't follow the issue template, your issue may be closed.
 Please note this is an issue tracker, not a support forum.
-For general questions, please use StackOverflow or Slack.
+For general questions, please use forum (https://forum.free5gc.org).
 -->

-## What was unclear/insufficient/not covered in the documentation
+## Documentation request

-Write here.
+What was unclear/insufficient/not covered in the documentation.

-## If possible: Provide some suggestion on how we can enhance the docs
+## Suggestion

-Write here.
+If possible: Provide some suggestion on how we can enhance the docs.

 ## Additional context
 Add any other context or screenshots about the issue here.